Ernestina Naadu Mills: SHS Students’ Bible Project

 In June 2013, Mills launched the Senior High School (SHS) Students’ Bible Project, an initiative in partnership with the Scripture Union (SU) Ghana, and Tyndale Publishers where a total of 500,000 Bibles, printed by the Tyndale House Publishers in the United States (USA), at a cost of GH¢10,000, was to be shared among SHS students by the Scripture Union (SU) Ghana.
 The Project was initiated as a way to help imbibe spiritual and moral values needed to push the country forward into the Ghanaian youth considering an apparent decade of moral values in the Ghanaian you.
 Being a firm believer of the word of God she stated at that My late husband and I loved God’s word and after his demise, the Bible remains my most important source of comfort and encouragement; by the word of God, you can overcome any challenge that you face in life and it will help you take responsibility of your own lives Through the initiative she toured the country delivering bibles to students in selected schools including Tamale Girls SHS in the Northern Region, Aburi Girls SHS in the Eastern Region, Yaa Asantewaa Girls SHS in the Ashanti Region, Achimota SHS in the Greater Accra Region, Sunyani SHS in the Brong Ahafo Region, Sekondi College in the Western Region, Bolgatanga Girls SHS in the Upper East Region, Bole SHS in Savannah Region and Wa SHS in the Upper West Region.

 Personal life

 Ernestina Naadu Mills was married to Ghana's former president John Evans Atta Mills before he died in 2012 while in office.
+The couple have a son.
 Mills is a Christian and she worships with the Legon Interdenominational Church (LIC) located at the University of Ghana, Legon.